Frank Bainimarama: Essential National Industries Decree

 In September 2011, the Bainimarama government introduced a decree severely curtailing labour rights, so as to "ensure the present and continued viability and sustainability of essential national industries".
-In particular, the decree banned strikes in all but exceptional circumstances, subjecting them in addition to government authorisation on a case-by-case basis.
+In particular, the decree banned strikes in all but exceptional circumstances, subjecting them in addition to government authorization on a case-by-case basis.
 It also curtailed the right for workers to take their grievances to courts of law.
-The Fiji Trades Union Congress said the decree "offers major weapons to the employers to utilise against unions [...]
+The Fiji Trades Union Congress said the decree "offers major weapons to the employers to utilize against unions [...]
 It outlaws professional trade unionists, eliminates existing collective agreements, promotes a biased system of non-professional bargaining agents to represent workers, severely restricts industrial action, strengthens sanctions against legally striking workers and bans overtime payments and other allowances for workers in 24-hour operations".
 Attar Singh, general secretary for the Fiji Islands Council of Trade Unions, said: "We have never seen anything worse than this decree.
 It is without doubt designed to decimate unions [...] by giving [employers] an unfair advantage over workers and unions".
-Amnesty International said the decree threatened "fundamental human rights [...], including the right to freedom of association and assembly, and the right to organise".
+Amnesty International said the decree threatened "fundamental human rights [...], including the right to freedom of association and assembly, and the right to organize".

 Electoral victories

 Bainimarama promised the return of elections and democracy in 2014, and formed a party named FijiFirst.
 In the 2014 Fijian general election, FijiFirst won a majority and Bainimarama was sworn in as prime minister of Fiji by President Ratu Epeli Nailatikau.
 In the 2018 Fijian general election, FijiFirst won an outright majority, and Bainimarama became prime minister for a second term on 20 November 2018.
-In the 2022 Fijian general election, FijiFirst won a plurality but was unable to form a government, meaning Bainimarama would cease to be prime-minister after 16 years of rule.
+In the 2022 Fijian general election, FijiFirst won a plurality but was unable to form a government, meaning Bainimarama would cease to be prime minister after 16 years of rule.
 He was succeeded by Sitiveni Rabuka on 24 December 2022.
 The same day, Bainimarama was elected leader of the opposition.

 He has been described by some as a dictator or an authoritarian, although he denies these claims.